dynamasoft/FlightSuretyReact/README.md

    3. Client

 2. Build and run script on each folder
+   1. Run your local ganache.
+Make sure to set 100 accounts with 1000 ether on each account.
+   2. Edit truffle-config and set this const mnemonic = your own mnemonic from ganache.
+   3. Copy the mnemonic and paste it to your the truffle-config file
-   1. Go to Smart-Contract folder and run `truffle migrate --reset`
+   4. Go to Smart-Contract folder and run `truffle migrate --reset`
-   2. You will notice 2 abi json files appear in the client/src/config/.
+   5. You will notice 2 abi json files appear in the client/src/config/.
 I had to do this since react doesn't allow access to folder outside src.

 ![image](https://user-images.githubusercontent.com/11653682/137628609-e4398564-4102-41d3-9c7b-5cade29bb926.png)

-   3. Go to Server folder and run `npm start`.
+   4. Go to Server folder and run `npm start`.
 This will kick off some oracle code initialization.
 ![image](https://user-images.githubusercontent.com/11653682/137629394-01d90b66-a9c2-43bb-8dc5-06c949a2a3bc.png)

-   3. Go to Client folder and run `npm start`.
+   5. Go to Client folder and run `npm start`.
 This will kick off the react server to run the client website.
 You can start interact with the smart contract.
 ![image](https://user-images.githubusercontent.com/11653682/137629511-39091800-fbce-479d-82aa-2950db48f63b.png)